 FINNEGANS House Courtyard | 817 5th Ave S MPLS | Elliot Park

-Vendors – Sign up for the 2019 FINNEGANS Farmer’s Market Season here !
+Vendors – if you are interested in the 2019 FINNEGANS Farmer’s Market Season, please get in touch here !

 Fair Anita – A local social enterprise that provides fair trade jobs to women living in 9 countries.
 Every product is designed in Minnesota and made by 8,000+ talented yet marginalized artisans.
 Fair Anita artisans earn 3-4 times the minimum wage in their respective countries and often receive health insurance and education stipends for their children.
 We are members of the Fair Trade Federation, a Public Benefit Corporation, and we work with women with histories of sexual/domestic violence.

 Gutter Punk Coffee – A mobile coffee cart and roaster that serves as a vehicle to provide employment training to youth experiencing homelessness.
 Their aim is to serve quality coffee to customers, while simultaneously providing employment training and practical life skills to their employees.
 We are an employment training program that employs youth experiencing homelessness for 9-12 months.
 We include an independent living skills curriculum and the goal is to get youth to a place of independence so that when they leave our program they are able to sustain stable employment and housing.
 Last year we employed four youth at a total of 150 paid hours.
 This year we have employed three youth.